TOAST-DOCS/Container-Kubernetes/en/user-guide.md

     * The contents of the reservation script cannot be changed once the worker node group has been created.
 * Script execution time
     * Reservation script is executed during the instance initialization process while initializing the worker node.
-    * After the reservation script has been executed, it sets and registers the instance as the worker node of the ‘worker node group’.
+    * After the reservation script has been executed, it sets and registers the instance as the worker node of the 'worker node group'.
 * Script detail
     * The first line of a scheduled script must start with  #!.
     * The maximum size of script is 64KB.